wesup. is committed to reducing plastic usage and waste.

-Our Falmouth coastline is a vibrant, living and breathing ecosystem, and we host fish, crabs, starfish, jellyfish, coastal birds, seals, dolphins, porpoises and basking sharks, amongst a whole wealth of other life.
-But sadly we’re now also hosting plastic bottles, crisp packets, fishing wires and infinite other unidentifiable bits of plastic.
-As well as making our beach look a whole lot less scenic, this plastic is totally non-biodegradable and is sticking around a whole lot longer than we will be!
-That means it’s sinking to the sea floor and either animals get tangled in it, or it becomes very unhealthy snacks, which of course leads to their eventual death… NOT GOOD!
+The coastlines and riverway where we operate are a vibrant, living and breathing ecosystem and between our centres you can experience all sorts of wildlife such as fish, crabs, starfish, jellyfish, coastal birds, seals, dolphins, porpoises and even basking sharks!
+But sadly we’re now also hosting plastic bottles, crisp packets, fishing wires and an infinite number of other unidentifiable bits of plastic.
+As well as making our environments look a whole lot less scenic, this plastic is totally non-biodegradable and is sticking around a whole lot longer than we will be!
+That means it’s sinking to the sea floor and either animals get tangled in it, or it becomes very unhealthy snacks, which can of course lead to their eventual death… NOT GOOD!

-In response, we’ve worked with Plastic Free Falmouth to develop a plastic free policy, which we plan to regularly update and add to, as we put the points into action and learn more about the impact we have as a business.
+In response, we’ve worked with Plastic Free Falmouth and Plastic Patrol to develop a plastic free policy, which we plan to regularly update.
+We’ll put our plan into action and as we learn more about the impact we have as a business, our policy will evolve.

 Current policy and commitments:

-- Elimination of all plastic bottles and takeaway cups from WeSUP HQ
+- Elimination of all single use plastic bottles and takeaway cups from wesup.

 - Wooden hangers to be used for retail stock instead of plastic.